detobel36/fuzzer/README.md

     Notice that this work also for Comment (see `success_Comment_Character_29952.img`)

 - `success_Height_ffffffff.img`
-    The program crash if height have the value "ffff ffff".
+    The program crash if height have the value "ffff ffff" (This value correspond to negative value if cast).

 **BONUS**